Electric toothbrush: Ultrasonic

-The newest developments in this field are ultrasonic toothbrushes, which use ultrasonic waves to clean the teeth.
-In order for a toothbrush to be considered "ultrasonic" it has to emit a wave at a minimum frequency of 20,000 Hz or 2.4 million movements per minute.
-Typically, ultrasonic toothbrushes approved by the U.S. Food and Drug Administration (FDA) operate at a frequency of 1.6 MHz, which translates to 192 million movements per minute.
+Most recently introduced in this field are ultrasonic toothbrushes, which use ultrasonic waves to clean the teeth.
+In order for a toothbrush to be considered "ultrasonic," it has to emit a wave at a minimum frequency of 20,000 Hz or 2.4 million movements per minute.
+Typically, ultrasonic toothbrushes approved by the U.S. Food and Drug Administration (FDA) operate at a frequency of 1.6 MHz, or 192 million movements per minute.

-Ultrasonic toothbrushes emit vibrations that are very high in frequency but low in amplitude.
-These vibrations break up bacterial chains that make up dental plaque and remove their methods of attachment to the tooth surface up to 5 mm below the gum line.
+Ultrasonic toothbrushes emit vibrations with high frequency but low amplitude.
+These vibrations break up bacterial chains that form dental plaque and remove their methods of attachment to the tooth surface up to 5 mm below the gum line.

-Some ultrasonic toothbrushes, such as the Emmi-Dent, provide only ultrasonic motion.
-Other ultrasonic toothbrushes, such as the Ultreo and the Megasonex, provide additional sonic vibration ranging from 9,000 to 40,000 movements per minute, comparable to a sonic toothbrush, in order to provide additional sweeping motion which facilitates removal of food particles and bacterial chain remnants.
-The sonic vibration in these ultrasonic toothbrushes may be lower in amplitude than that found in a comparable sonic toothbrush because the bacterial chains do not need to be removed through sonic vibration, simply swept away, as they have already been broken up by the ultrasound.
+Some ultrasonic toothbrushes provide only ultrasonic motion.
+Other ultrasonic toothbrushes provide additional sonic vibration ranging from 9,000 to 40,000 movements per minute, comparable to a sonic toothbrush, in order to provide additional sweeping motion which facilitates removal of food particles and bacterial chain remnants.
+The sonic vibration in these ultrasonic toothbrushes may be lower in amplitude than that found in a comparable sonic toothbrush because the bacterial chains do not need to be removed through sonic vibration and swept away, as they have already been broken up by the ultrasound.

-Because of the similarity of the terms "ultrasonic" and "sonic", there is some confusion in the marketplace and sonic toothbrushes are frequently mislabeled as ultrasonic ones.
+Because of the similarity of the terms "ultrasonic" and "sonic," there is some confusion in the marketplace, and sonic toothbrushes are frequently mislabeled as ultrasonic ones.
 A toothbrush operating at a frequency or vibration of less than 20,000 Hz is a "sonic" toothbrush.
-It is called "sonic" because its operating frequency, for example 31,000 movements per minute, is within the human hearing range of between roughly 20 Hz to about 20,000 Hz.
+It is called "sonic" because its operating frequency, for example, 31,000 movements per minute, is within the human hearing range of between roughly 20 Hz to about 20,000 Hz.
 Only a toothbrush that emits ultrasound, or vibration at a frequency greater than the upper limit of human hearing, can be called an "ultrasonic" toothbrush.